AndyFul/Hard_Configurator/README.md

 https://github.com/AndyFul/Hard_Configurator/raw/master/Hard_Configurator_setup_6.1.1.1.exe

 ## Support for Windows 11 22H2 and later versions
 Windows 11 ver.
 22H2 (fresh installation) turns off Software Restriction Policies by default.
-So, use Hard_Configurator ver.
+So, Hard_Configurator ver.
 6.0.1.1 cannot use SRP (restrictions from the left panel in H_C ).
 The new version 6.1.1.1 corrects this issue.
 The H_C can also work with enabled Smart App Control from this version.

 ## Software incompatibilities
-1. Software Restriction Policies (SRP) used in Hard_Configurator (H_C) may conflict with SRP introduced via Group Policy Object (GPO), available in Windows Pro, Education, and Enterprise editions.
+1. Software Restriction Policies (SRP) used in H_C may conflict with SRP introduced via Group Policy Object (GPO), available in Windows Pro, Education, and Enterprise editions.
 Before using H_C, the SRP has to be removed from GPO.
 2. Caution is required when applying policies via GPO on Windows 11 - this can turn OFF the SRP.
-So, after each GPO session, it is necessary to run and close H_C, which will automatically turn ON the SRP again (Windows restart is required).
+So, after each GPO session, it is necessary to run and close H_C, which will automatically turn ON the SRP again.
 3. H_C can also conflict with any software that uses SRP, but such applications are rare (CryptoPrevent, SBGuard, AskAdmin).
 Before using H_C, the conflicting application should be uninstalled.
 4. It is not recommended to use H_C alongside WindowsHybridHardening and SimpleWindowsHardening.
 These applications share several settings, which can lead to misconfigurations.
 5. Windows built-in Software Restriction Policies (SRP) are incompatible with AppLocker.
 Any active AppLocker rule introduced via GPO or MDM WMI Bridge, turns off SRP.
 When running H_C, it checks for active AppLocker rules and alerts about the issue.
 6. The Child Account activated via Microsoft Family Safety also uses AppLocker (via MDM), so SRP cannot work with it.
-This issue persists even after removing the Child Account because (due to a bug) the AppLocker rules are not removed.
+This issue persists even after removing the Child Account because (due to a bug), the AppLocker rules are not removed.
 To recover SRP functionality, one must manually remove the AppLocker rules from the directory % Windir%System32AppLocker.

 ## WARNING!!!

-Hard_Configurator is an advanced tool for home Administrators.
+H_C is an advanced tool for home Administrators.
 It is mainly intended to secure the computers of inexperienced users (children, happy clickers, etc.).
-Please read the help info about available options to avoid overkill setup.
+Please, read the help info about available options to avoid an overkill setup.
-Hard_Configurator uses Windows built-in features.
+H_C uses the Windows built-in features.
 Microsoft can remove or add some of them in future major Windows upgrades.
-Please use the updated version of Hard_Configurator.
+Please use the updated version of H_C.
 The old versions can rarely produce some issues.

-Version 4.0.0.0 was corrected in October 2018 to match Microsoft requirements, because, at the beginning of October, it was flagged as a hack-tool by Microsoft.
-The detection was related to ConfigureDefender ver.
-1.0.1.1 which was installed with Hard_Configurator.
-ConfigureDefender ver.
-1.0.1.1 was considered as a hack-tool by Microsoft, because it had an option to disable Windows Defender real-time protection.
-The corrected version of Hard_Configurator has been analyzed and accepted by Microsoft.

 ## PROGRAM DESCRIPTION.

 GUI to manage Software Restriction Policies (SRP) and harden Windows Home editions (Windows Vista at least).
-The informative Malwaretips thread about Hard_Configurator can be found here: https://malwaretips.com/threads/hard_configurator-windows-hardening-configurator.66416/
+The informative Malwaretips thread about H_C can be found here: https://malwaretips.com/threads/hard_configurator-windows-hardening-configurator.66416/

 This program can configure Windows built-in security to harden the system.
-When you close Hard_Configurator it closes all its processes.
+When you close H_C it closes all its processes.
 The real-time protection comes from the reconfigured Windows settings.
-The Hard_Configurator Recommended_Settings can be seen as a Medium Integrity Level smart default-deny setup, which is based on
-SRP + Application Reputation Service (forced SmartScreen) + Windows hardening settings (restricting vulnerable features).
+The H_C Recommended_Settings can be seen as a Medium Integrity Level smart default-deny setup, which is based on SRP + Application Reputation Service (forced SmartScreen) + Windows hardening settings (restricting vulnerable features).
 The user can apply a more restrictive setup if needed.
-Hard_Configurator makes changes in the Windows Registry to accomplish the tasks enumerated below:
+H_C makes changes in the Windows Registry to accomplish the tasks enumerated below:

 1. Enabling Software Restriction Policies in Windows Home editions.
 2. Changing SRP Security Levels, Enforcement options, and Designated File Types.